No account yet?

 8 travellers have this on their Bucket List

 Singapore is a wonderful city.
 It has its own cuisine with hawker food stalls with Michelin stars, for example.
 It also has one of the most unique swimming pools in the world, and it’s a great place to go shopping.

 ‘Surprising’, it’s a good word to describe Singapore.
-Even more since two hawker food stall receive Michelin stars in 2016, for dishes that only cost a few dollars.
+Even more, since two hawker food stall receives Michelin stars in 2016, for dishes that only cost a few dollars.
 They were the first hawker stalls that received this honour.
 It’s a sign of how much this tiny country has to offer.

 Not many people know that the city dates back to the 14th century.
 It was colonised early in the 19th century.
 Sir Thomas Raffles turned the city into what we now know as Singapore.

 These days Singapore is often no more than a stopover on the way to other Asian cities or Oceania.
-However, this tiny city state is worth a proper visit.
-The super modern city with its tall residential towers, luxury shopping on Orchard Road and world-class restaurants is remarkably clean, safe and gives the impression of a much smaller city thanks to its relaxed atmosphere.
+However, this tiny city-state is worth a proper visit.
+The super-modern city with its tall residential towers, luxury shopping on Orchard Road and world-class restaurants are remarkably clean, safe and gives the impression of a much smaller city thanks to its relaxed atmosphere.

 The highest point in Singapore is Bukit Timah, it’s 166 metres high.
 Though Mount Faber with its 105 metres is much more well known.
 You get a great panoramic view of the city and the harbour from here.